Action on sunbeds

 The Society is deeply concerned by these results as young people are most at risk from the dangers of sunbeds - there is a 75% increased risk in the most serious form of skin cancer when people begin tanning regularly before the age of 35 years.

 The Irish Cancer Society has successfully campaigned to increase the VAT rate on sunbeds in Ireland.
-Until 2018, under the VAT Consolidation Act 2010 , sunbed sessions are allowed a reduced VAT rate as it is a service consisting of ‘care of the human body’, in the same category as beauty treatments, yoga and nail salons, while the standard 23% VAT rate is applied to sunscreen.
-This is a complete anomaly as by using a sunbed, even once, you are damaging your skin and increasing your risk of skin cancer, and called on Government to address this issue.
+Until 2018, under the VAT Consolidation Act 2010, sunbed sessions were allowed a reduced VAT rate as it was considered to be a service consisting of ‘care of the human body’, in the same category as beauty treatments, yoga and nail salons, while the standard 23% VAT rate applied to sunscreen.
+We viewed this as a complete anomaly as by using a sunbed, even once, you are damaging your skin and increasing your risk of skin cancer, and called on Government to address this issue.

 On the back of our campaigning, we welcomed the increase in the VAT rate on sunbeds in 2018, bringing it in to line with the standard 23% rate.

 Meanwhile, in 2019, The Irish Cancer Society conducted a sunbed mystery shopper survey.
 The survey showed that 2 out of 5 operators offering sunbed sessions didn’t ask an underage person their age, 2 in 5 did not ask for identification and 1 in 3 did not refuse to book minors.

 This is despite the fact that sunbed businesses are legally prohibited from allowing under 18s to use sunbeds.